mbouldo/ros/basic.md

 # 1. Hypertension (Blood Pressure)

+Do you monitor your blood pressure at home?
+What readings?

 Any headaches?
-Where and how severe?
+Where and how severe, time length

 Any vision changes (blurring, double vision)?